vuemontreal/vuemontreal/docs/workflow.md

 ## Release

 We are working with github projects.
-Our next branch will always the next release incoming.
+Our `next` branch will always be the upcoming release.

 ## Process